 It is an honour and a privilege to have received the Chevening scholarship and to come to the UK to study.
 An honour, because I was selected to be part of the extensive Chevening community of professionals with leadership potential, great networking skills, very clear goals, and the will, commitment and resolution to accomplish them.
 I also feel privileged by the opportunity to study an MA course at London Metropolitan University, and experience the high standards of academic life in the UK, which has led me to create and expand my professional relationships that will contribute to furthering my career.

-Does anything surprise you about your course or London Met?
+Did anything surprise you about your course or London Met?

 When I first arrived, I was surprised by almost everything at London Met: the organisational levels, the preparation, kindness, support and respect of the staff, the impeccable timing, the facilities and the technology available in the learning process, and the diversity of students.
 Today, after having incorporated those things into my daily routine, I am still surprised by the flawless organisation of almost everything.